fbmore/FreeFlow-Sketch-Plugin/README.md

-# FreeFlow (FF) Sketch Plugin
+# 🌈 FreeFlow (FF) Sketch Plugin
-FreeFlow is a plugin for Sketch to boost your daily productivity, so you can focus on building better products and make your life a little happier 🌈
+FreeFlow is a plugin for Sketch to boost your daily productivity, so you can focus on building better products and make your life a little happier

 👉 Download FreeFlow Sketch Plugin: http://free-flow.co

-# FreeFlow allows you to quickly:
+# Copy & Paste lots of things!

 👉  Copy & Paste Any Layer to Multiple Artboards or Groups

 👉  Copy & Paste multiple Symbol Overrides (from Instance to Instance)